viamrobotics/docs/docs/registry/configure.md

 You can extend Viam by adding a module on your robot that provides one or more {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} ([components](/components/) or [services](/services/)):

 1. Add a {{< glossary_tooltip term_id="module" text="module" >}}, either one [from the registry](#add-a-modular-resource-from-the-viam-registry) or a [local module](#local-modules).
-   This makes the modular resource available to the robot.
+   This makes the modular resource available to the machine.
 1. Then add the modular resource itself.

 When you add a modular resource from the registry, the underlying module that provides it is automatically added at the same time.